 Talent adds 5 mL suspension into the column.

 Talent transfers the slurry to the suspension, and places the flask on a shaker.
-Important Step
+Important Step Added shot 4.8.2A places the flask on a shaker

 Load the mixture back into the column [1].
 Open the Hoffmann pinch cock to remove the suspension by the gravity flow [2].
 Wash the IMAC resin with 20 milliliters of binding buffer [3], and then, elute 20 milliliters of elution buffer to obtain the recombinant GTF-SI [4-TXT].